devfresher/todo-app/README.md

 ## Seting up the project

 The app is a simple todo app with the basic CRUD endpoints.
-Below is how to set upt the appliation locally.
+Below is how to set upt the appliation on your local machine.

 - Clone the  project
 - Go to the folder application using cd command on your cmd or terminal